0:00 / 0:00

 Episode Information

 "How do you cope when you realise that your life is not going to follow the direction you imagined?
 Emma and Kitty discuss 'self-grief' - their term for this agonising situation.
-They express their feelings and explain how grief can turn to anger and other emotions.
+They express their feelings and explain how grief can turn to anger and other emotions. " Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 18/11/2025 2:00:00 p.m.